-Whether it’s a cut finger, upset stomach or uncomfortable blister from those brand new sandals you eagerly bought in anticipation of your trip, accidents can and do happen on holiday.
-Whilst there’s no need to cram a whole A&E store cupboard into your suitcase – most first aid essentials can probably be found in your destination of choice – having a basic holiday medical kit to hand can save time, hassle and help sort out your ailment on the spot.
+Whether it’s a cut finger, upset stomach or uncomfortable blister from those brand-new sandals you eagerly bought in anticipation of your trip, accidents can and do happen on holiday.
+Whilst there’s no need to cram a whole A&E store cupboard into your suitcase – most first aid essentials can probably be found in your destination of choice – having a basic holiday medical kit to hand can save time, and hassle, and help sort out your ailment on the spot.

 Nothing can kill your holiday spirit more than a pounding headache or aching muscles.
 Ensure you pack some basic painkillers such as paracetamol or ibuprofen to keep those aches and pains at bay.

 All it takes is a stubbed toe or a momentary loss of concentration while prepping dinner and you can end up with a nasty cut.
 Make sure you protect against possible infection by packing a box of plasters in different sizes.
 That way, you can cover any open wounds swiftly and (almost) painlessly.

 3. Anti-diarrhoea medicine

 An absolute travel essential, particularly if you are heading abroad.
 Often our bellies are not quite in tune with the sudden influx of unfamiliar food and drink we indulge in when sampling local fare.
 If you’re in a country where the water may be contaminated, take great pains to use bottle water at all times - including for washing fruit or brushing your teeth.
 However, even with all our best efforts, upset stomachs are an unfortunate by-product of exploring the world.
 Pack a reliable brand name like Imodium to give you peace of mind.